Slideshow Pictures: Exercise and Fitness -- Off-Balance Core Moves

 Start with this beginning move, keeping a stable chair or a wall within arms' reach.
 With feet together, pick up one foot -- knee facing forward or to the side.
 Hold the position with eyes open, then closed.
 Switch feet and repeat for four reps on each foot.
 If any move feels wrong or unsafe to you, stop and check with a trainer.
 Depending on your health and physical condition, some exercises may not be recommended.

 Stand on your right leg and raise the left leg 3-6 inches off the floor.
 With arms at your sides, swing your left leg forward and backward, touching the floor for balance, while keeping your torso erect.
 Now, repeat the moves, but don't allow your foot to touch the ground.
-And finally, swing the left foot to the left side, holding the right arm out.
+And finally, swing your left foot to the left side, holding your right arm out.
 Switch legs and repeat.

 One-legged Clock With Arms

 Balance on one leg, torso straight, head up, and hands on the hips.
 Visualize a clock and point your arm straight overhead to 12, then to the side (3), and then circle low and around to 9 o'clock without losing your balance.
 Increase the challenge by having a partner call out the different times to you.
 Switch to the opposite arm and leg and repeat.

 Balance on one leg, torso straight, head up, and hands on your hips.
 Straighten the other leg to the front, and imagine yourself as the center of a clock.
 Point that foot to 12, 9, and then cross over to 3 o'clock while holding your balance.
 Increase the challenge by having a partner shout out the different times to you.
 Switch to the opposite leg and repeat.

 Clock on an Unstable Surface